deccer/OpenGL-Getting-Started/docs/01-basics/01-basic-window.md

 To be able to get a feedback when a window has been resized or key pressed/released we need to hook up 2 callbacks using the following calls.

 Resize first.
 Windows consist of roughly 2 major things.
 A non client area and the client area.
 The former is everything like border which can be 1-n pixels thick, and the title bar which has a caption, the usual buttons to minimize, maximize and close a window and the system menu.
 The latter is usually the part wrapped by the non client area.
-The non client area is the space we have available to draw our stuff to/on.
-Now when a window gets resized, the non client area is resized as well, automatically.
+The client area is the space we have available to draw our stuff to/on.
+Now when a window gets resized, the client area is resized as well, automatically.

 Perhaps a ugly picture helps.